-In recognition of the diversified characteristics and needs of our students and with the keen desire to be responsive to them, the Montachusett Regional Vocational Technical School District will make every effort to protect the dignity of the students as individuals.
-It also will offer careful consideration and sympathetic understanding of their personal feelings, particularly with reference to their race, color, gender, gender identity, ethnicity, sexual orientation, disability, religion, national origin, physical or intellectual differences.
+In recognition of the diverse characteristics and needs of our students and with a strong desire to respond to them, the Montachusett Regional Vocational Technical School District will do everything possible to protect the dignity of students as individuals.
+It will also offer careful consideration and compassionate understanding of your personal feelings, particularly with reference to your race, color, sex, gender identity, religion, national origin, sexual orientation, disability status, condition of homelessness, or limited English proficiency.

-To accomplish this, the District will make every effort to comply with the letter and the spirit of the Massachusetts Equal Educational Opportunities law which prohibits discrimination in public school admissions and programs.
-The law reads as follows:
+To accomplish this, the District will make every effort to comply with the letter and spirit of the Massachusetts Equal Educational Opportunity law, which prohibits discrimination in public school programs and admissions.
+The law says the following:

-"No child shall be excluded from or discriminated against in admission to a public school of any town, or in obtaining the advantages, privileges and course of study of such public school on account of race, color, sex, gender identity, religion, national origin or sexual orientation."
+"No child shall be excluded or discriminated against in admission to a public school of any city, or in obtaining advantages, privileges, and courses of study of said public school on account of race, color, sex, gender identity, religion, national origin, sexual orientation, disability, homelessness, or limited English proficiency."

-This will mean that every student will be given equal opportunity in school admission, admissions to courses, course content, guidance, and extracurricular and athletic activities
+This will mean that every student will be given an equal opportunity in admission to school, admission to courses, course content, counseling, and extracurricular and athletic activities.